 I. POLICY STATEMENT

-Final examinations or other evaluative activities are required in all organized courses at The University of Texas at San Antonio (UTSA), and must be given on the date, and at the time and location identified in the University’s Final Examination Schedule.
-Students shall be informed in writing as to the methods of evaluation to be used before the end of the add/drop period (beginning the first class day and ending on the Census Date.)
+Final examinations or other evaluative activities are the accepted standard in all organized courses at The University of Texas at San Antonio (UTSA).
+If a final exam is to be given during the University’s Final Exam week during long semesters or final exam day during summer sessions, it must be given on the date, and at the time and location identified in the University’s Final Examination Schedule.
+Students shall be informed in writing on the courses syllabus as to the methods of evaluation to be used before the end of the add/drop period (beginning the first class day and ending on the Census Date.)

-The purpose of this policy is to establish the requirements for holding final examinations or other evaluative activities in all organized courses at the close of each semester, minimester and summer term.
+The purpose of this policy is to establish the requirements for holding final examinations or other evaluative activities in all organized courses at the close of each semester and summer term session.